-Planning permission is required for all development that takes place in Scotland, but some of it is 'permitted development' and, therefore, does not require a planning application.
-Sometimes, however, landowners, developers or householders carry out development which does requires planning permission without submitting an application or having their application approved, or fail to keep to the terms of a permission which has been granted.
+Planning permission is required for all development that takes place in Scotland, but some of it is permitted and does not require a planning application.
+Sometimes, however, developers or householders carry ut development which requires permission without submitting a planning application, or fail to keep to the terms of a permission which has been granted.

-Councils, as Planning Authorities, have powers to enforce planning controls in such cases, if they consider it is in the public interest to do so.
+Councils have powers to enforce planning controls in such cases, if they consider it is in the public interest to do so.
 Councils monitor developments to ensure planning controls are being followed but there is also a role for the public in alerting the council to any problems they become aware of.

 Enforcement is one of the most complex parts of the planning system and can affect many members of the community.
-Therefore, it is important that the council's adopted procedures are fair, reasonable, and consistent, and that interested parties are fully aware of the procedures involved in the process, the powers available to the council, and the limits of those powers.
+Therefore it is important that the council's adopted procedures are fair, reasonable, and consistent, and that interested parties are fully aware of the procedures involved in the process, the powers available to the council, and the limits of those powers.

-The aim and objectives of the Planning Enforcement Charter are, therefore, as follows:
+The aim and objectives of this Enforcement Charter are therefore as follows:

-- ➤ To provide a framework for the investigation of alleged breaches of planning control. - > To set out the range of action that can be taken where it is considered appropriate to do so. - To monitor proactively the implementation of planning permissions.
+- To provide a framework for the investigation of alleged breaches of planning control - To set out the range of action that can be taken where it is considered appropriate to do so - To monitor proactively the implementation of planning permissions